delher/EclipSky/README.md

 EclipSky integrates Google's Map API with Aeris Weather to show current viewing conditions and the path of the eclipse, so that a user may identify the nearest weather stations reporting good viewing conditions, i.e., sunny or partly sunny conditions.

 ## Installation
 EclipSky is a single web page that can be loaded in any current browser.
-It has been tested in Mozilla Firefox, Google Chrome and Apple Safari (desktop and iOS versions)
+It has been tested in Mozilla Firefox, Google Chrome and Apple Safari (desktop and iOS emulation)

 ## Usage
 ### Station Markers
 The default map shows the entire USA and the path from which the total eclipse could have been viewed.
-Initially, icons showing current conditions reported by the ten weather stations in the most populated areas are shown.
+Initially, icons showing current conditions reported by the ten weather stations in a variety of densely populated areas are shown.

 Clicking on the map will show the conditions at the five weather stations nearest the click.